Book Online 24/7

 The color faded after a week.
 Is that normal?

-I have cold sores. what can I do?
+I have cold sores/blisters/breaking out.
+What can I do?

 Sometimes the lips procedure can cause cold sores to break out.
 They will hurt, but will eventually go away.
 (3-10 days.)
 You can use some anti-viral meds to try to reduce the cold sores.